Depression After Breakup: Causes, Signs & How to Get Over

 As previously explained, breakups are difficult.
 They can completely change your life and make you feel lonely.
 While sadness after a breakup is normal and may pass with time, breakups can cause depression for some people.

 A 2018 study found that separating from a partner was associated with depression.
-In women, breakup depression was associated with the financial problems experienced after a separation.
+In women, post-breakup depression was associated with the financial problems experienced after a separation.
 For men, depression after a breakup was a result of losing social support.

 Based on the findings of this study, it is reasonable to conclude that the stress and life changes that come with a breakup can trigger an episode of depression.
 In this case, sadness after a breakup can turn into post-relationship depression.